Healthy You - Every Day

 “Even though benign tumors don’t kill you, they can wreck your life if they are not taken care of properly.
 They can affect hearing, balance, smell, taste, eyesight – all your senses.
 That’s why having skilled surgeons is so important.
 Patients can suffer for many years without proper care.” - Walter Jean, MD

 Dr. Jean, a pioneering neurosurgeon who speaks all over the world, came to the Lehigh Valley from George Washington University Hospital in Washington, D.C., specifically for the skull base surgery program at LVHN.
-He helped build the rest of the team, consisting of Ravi Samy, MD, Chief, Division of Otolaryngology-Head and Neck Surgery; Randolph Wojcik, MD, Chief, Division of Plastic Surgery; otolaryngologists Sean Parsel, DO; radiation oncologist Robert Proznitz, MD; and otolaryngologist Chetan S. Nayak, MD.
+He helped build the rest of the team, consisting of Ravi Samy, MD, Chief, Division of Otolaryngology-Head and Neck Surgery; Randolph Wojcik, MD, Chief, Division of Plastic Surgery; otolaryngologists Sean Parsel, DO; radiation oncologist Robert Prosnitz, MD; and otolaryngologist Chetan S. Nayak, MD.
 Together, the team has 75-plus years of experience.

 “LVHN is moving into more complex things, but there is no little thing with complex surgery,” Dr. Samy says, emphasizing the importance of truly understanding multidisciplinary care.
 Beyond the surgery, you need the highest-level consultants, intensive care units, neuroradiology and other aspects of comprehensive, world-class care.

 “Patients can do great in the hospital, go home and something happens,” he says.
 “We need to maintain comprehensive oversight, with all the parts working together like a symphony.
-And the preoperative phase is almost as important as the intraoperative and postoperative phases”
+And the preoperative phase is almost as important as the intraoperative and postoperative phases.”

 Benign isn’t harmless